Monday, November 7, 2011

 Read and Run: A Movement-Based Activity for Early Reading and Sensory Diet all in One

 Luke is definitely a child that needs regular physical activity.
-Thus, when Luke asked for more Reading lessons for the day, I decided to try an activity that I often assign my more kinesthetic tutoring students as a between-session challenge to try out with their parents or siblings -- a game that easily compliments Montessori "pink" words work.
+Thus, when Luke asked for more Reading lessons for the day, I decided to try an activity I often assign my more kinesthetic tutoring students as a between-session challenge to try out with their parents or siblings -- a game that easily compliments Montessori "pink" words work.

 Read and Run

-A fun game that requires little to no preparation and ties together two things many young children need: practice reading and ample opportunities to move.
+a fun game that requires little to no preparation and ties together two things many young children need: practice reading and ample opportunities to move

 Materials